robertjonesdev/aws-terraform-resume/README.md

 ## Project Highlights:

-✅ Implemented IAM best practices with fine-grained permissions following the Principle of Least Privilege.
+- Implemented IAM permissions following the Principle of Least Privilege.

-✅ Built a serverless API with AWS Lambda (Python) to track page views in DynamoDB.
+- Built a serverless API with AWS Lambda (Python) to track page views in DynamoDB.

-✅ Hosted a static website on an AWS S3 bucket with CloudFront CDN and HTTPS.
+- Hosted a static website on an AWS S3 bucket with CloudFront CDN and HTTPS.

-✅ Configured Route 53 DNS for domain and subdomain resolution.
+- Configured Route 53 DNS for domain and subdomain resolution.

-✅ Exposed the Lambda function via API Gateway with a RESTful POST endpoint.
+- Exposed the Lambda function via API Gateway with a RESTful POST endpoint.

-✅ Integrated JavaScript to asynchronously update and display the visitor count.
+- Integrated JavaScript to asynchronously update and display the visitor count.

-✅ Automated deployments with GitHub Actions CI/CD, syncing the S3 bucket on every commit.
+- Automated deployments with GitHub Actions CI/CD, syncing the S3 bucket on every commit.

-✅ Defined the entire cloud infrastructure using Terraform for reproducibility and scalability.
+- Defined the entire cloud infrastructure using Terraform for reproducibility and scalability.

 #### I enjoy building well-architected cloud solutions and would love to bring this expertise to your team!